the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 Imagine you have made two API requests.
 One for the search term "redux" and another one for "react".
-The results map should look like the following:
+The results object should look like the following:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~